JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 It has two main advantages:

-* The user can control the way each notification type is displayed under <ui-path>Settings/Preferences | Appearance & Behavior | Notifications</ui-path>
+* The user can control the way each notification type is displayed under <ui-path>Settings | Appearance & Behavior | Notifications</ui-path>
 * All displayed notifications are gathered in the <control>Event Log</control> tool window and can be reviewed later

 For UI reference, see [Balloon](https://jetbrains.design/intellij/controls/balloon/) in the IntelliJ Platform UI Guidelines.